QMSTR/qmstr/README.md

 ## Compilation and Installation

+The client and master side installation of Quartermaster is Makefile based.
+See the [installation instructions](doc/Installation.md) for details.

 To create a local development environment for Quartermaster, follow these instructions.
 The master by default runs in a container.
 See below for more details.

 ### Dependencies